cosinekitty/astronomy/source/python/README.md

 the amount of "lift" caused by atmospheric refraction.
 This is the number of degrees higher in the sky an object appears due to lensing of the Earth's atmosphere.
+This function works best near sea level.
+To correct for higher elevations, call [`Atmosphere`](#Atmosphere) for that elevation and multiply the refraction angle by the resulting relative density.

 | Type | Parameter | Description |
 | --- | --- | --- |